Horbenkodev/hugo-blog/content/posts/nomen-est-omen-how-to-choose-a-name-for-your-app/index.md

 ---
+ceoTitle: "Nomen est Omen: How to Choose a Name for Your App?"
 title: "Nomen est Omen: How to Choose a Perfect Name for Your App?"
 breadcrumbs: How to Name an App
 slug: nomen-est-omen-how-to-choose-a-name-for-your-app